• Skip to content

 Also pack swim nappies if your child isn’t toilet trained.

-Look into things to do in case of wet weather, or for when your child doesn’t want to play in the sand and water anymore.
+Look into things to do when the weather is wet or your child doesn’t want to play in the sand and water anymore.

 Bushwalking